 Flea & Tick Prevention: Does your dog really need it?

 They are unsettling, gross, and unwelcome!
 They also can be carrying harmful diseases.
-Flea and Ticks are not a topic to just brush under the rug.
-Not only are they harmful for dogs, but also humans and can cause many problems.
-Their goal?
-To suck blood of both animals and humans, which can then transmit diseases.
-Some of the diseases that can be transmitted by them from animals to humans are Lyme Disease, Rocky Mountain Spotted Fever, and many others.
+Fleas and ticks are not a topic to brush under the rug.
+Not only are they harmful for dogs, but can cause problems for humans as well.
+Fleas and ticks spread diseases such as Lyme Disease, Rocky Mountain Spotted Fever, and many others.

 What are fleas?

 Fleas are the most common external parasite across the globe.
 They are also the most prevalent for animals (including dogs) that interact with each other.
 It is important to prevent them because their bite can cause a great deal of irritation and can then transmit diseases.
 As a flea bites, they inject saliva under the skin which leads to scratching, hair loss, and infections.
-Besides the irritation, they may also transmit different types of internal worms!
 If fleas go untreated or unnoticed, they can consume enough blood that a young animal or very small animal could pass away as a result of blood loss (flea anemia).

 What is a tick?